enrightc/LiDARFind/TESTING.md

 **Solution:** To resolve the issue, JavaScript was used to make the location field 'read-only' after the location information had been entered.
 This prevents users from removing the location after form validation.

 **Outcome:** By making the location field read-only after entry, users can no longer remove essential location information post-validation, ensuring that all records display their markers correctly on the map and maintaining the integrity of the map rendering process.

+### Browser Back Button Cache Issue

+**Issue:** Issue: If a user logs in and then uses the back button of the browser, they are returned to the login page.
+If they try to log in as someone else at this point, it will fail, and they will continue to the profile page of the first login.
+Additionally, if a user logs out and then uses the back button on the browser, they are taken to a cached version of their profile.
+It may appear as if the user is logged in, but functionality such as edit and delete is not available.

+**Solution:** To prevent users from navigating back to the login page once logged in using the URL, the following line of code was added:

+`if "user" in session:
+    return redirect(url_for("profile", username=session["user"]))`

+To prevent users from using the back button to return to the login page or a cached profile after logging out, the following code was added:

+`def add_header(response):
+    response.cache_control.no_store = True
+    return response
+`

+This function ensures that the browser does not store cache for the logged-out state, preventing the display of a cached profile page.

+**Outcome:** After implementing these changes, users are redirected correctly based on their session status.
+If a user attempts to navigate back to the login page after logging in, they are redirected to their profile page.
+Additionally, after logging out, users cannot use the back button to access a cached version of their profile, ensuring that the application behaves securely and as expected.